Lynn Petersen (Chief Executive)

 These staff assist BHS headquarters with providing information and training to members, and mean regions communicate with each other effectively.
 They also support and advise their volunteers, without whom the Society could not operate.

-See our current team of Development Officers and Directors of Nations.
+See our current team of Regional and National Managers.